CHAOS2CONSOLE/FmsLogo-Games/README.md

 ### What is FmsLogo?
 If you dont know what is FmsLogo, It is a programming language made by David Costanzo.
-It was made october eleventh 2005.
+It was made October eleventh 2005.
 The most recent version was on the fifth of April 2022.
 FmsLogo evolved from MSWLogo.